tc39/how-we-work/terminology.md

 ### Plenary
 #### Definition
 Meeting of all available TC39 delegates.
+Occurs around 6 times a year.

+### Refactoring Hazard
+#### Definition
+A seemingly simple change (i.e. semantically equivalent) that seems like a drop in replacement for an existing piece of code but has specific edge cases that make it not work as expected.
+As you refactor code from "old pattern" to "new pattern", it would be easy to cause unintentional effects (bugs, etc).

 TEMPLATE
 ### [NAME HERE]